This post may contain affiliate links. This won’t change your price, but may share some commission. Read my full disclosure here.

 They even added bait stations around the new shed as well.

 What about DIY termite treatment?
-To
+Should you hire a pro?

 Being a HUGE advocate for DIYing whenever possible, this was one of my biggest questions for Sentricon and American Pest Control both (I am, after all, a third-generation diehard DIYer and my father’s daughter).
 I also don’t like fear-based arguments when the bottom line is really “you CAN, but… do you really want to?”
 The answer (for me) boiled down to similar arguments of most pro vs. DIY considerations: time, effectiveness, and peace of mind.